 A stray dog periodically visits our house.
 I suppose he may not be a true stray, since he sports a collar.
 But he roams freely throughout our neighborhood, and I have no idea who owns him or where he lives.
-Because he doesn’t wear an ID tag, I don’t know his proper name.
-I call him “Columbus” after another notable explorer.
+Because he doesn’t wear an ID tag, I don’t even know his proper name.
+I call him “Columbus,” after another notable explorer.

 Columbus is large, black and of unknown breed.
 Though his head resembles a Pit Bull’s, he’s not as massive in the shoulders, so I’ve taken him for some sort of mutt.
 His impressive jaws lend him a terrifying aspect, yet he’s never shown himself dangerous.
 Even so, I won’t deny nearly shitting myself the first time I spotted him on our lawn.
 I was searching for a ball at the side of the house when I suddenly heard Prometheus bark madly from the front yard.
 When I went to investigate, I found my six pound puppy chasing a creature at least ten times his weight.
 I cringed, awaiting the monster’s inevitable realization that he was fleeing from an appetizer.
-As anticipated Columbus soon reversed direction, and predator became prey.
+As anticipated, Columbus soon reversed direction, and predator became prey.
 Prometheus got cornered long before I could reach them.
-But rather than swallow my puppy whole, the fearsome looking beast merely wagged his tail happily and sniffed our dog’s ass by way of introduction.
+Yet, rather than swallow my puppy whole, the fearsome looking beast merely wagged his tail happily and sniffed our dog’s ass by way of introduction.
 Since then, he’s visited our house on a regular basis.
-He always stops to say hello to Prometheus.
+He always says hello to Prometheus.
 He also favors us by crapping on the lawn and peeing all over the bushes, before continuing his travels.